-Through digitization, the Smithsonian seeks to broaden access to its treasures, safeguard them for future generations, speed research, add meaning, encourage collaboration and integrate its holdings across museums and programs, and on platforms where our audiences engage with us.
+Through digitization, the Smithsonian seeks to broaden access to its treasures, safeguard them for future generations, speed research, add meaning, encourage collaboration and integrate its holdings across museums and programs, and on platforms where audiences engage with us.

 Museum Object/Specimen Collections

-One hundred and one thousand cubic feet of archival materials (62 percent) are prioritized for digitization.
+- 101,000 cubic feet of archival materials (62%) are prioritized for digital image creation.

-Library Volumes—The Smithsonian has created 1.5 million digital records describing library holdings and estimates that an additional 700,000 records will be required to describe the entire 2 million volumes.
+Library Volumes—The Smithsonian has created 1.5 million digital records describing library holdings and estimates that an additional 720,000 records will be required to describe the entire 2.2 million volumes.